Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 This means your feet are not just “supports.”
 They are intelligent structures designed to adapt, stabilize, and communicate.

-Every step you take sends force upward.
-Your feet soften, distribute, and redirect that force so your knees and hips don’t have to.
+Every step sends force upward.
+Your feet soften, distribute, and redirect that force, so your knees and hips don’t have to bear the brunt.

-Walking, running, dancing, flowing — your feet are the engines behind it all.
+Walking, running, dancing, flowing—your feet are the engines behind it all.
+They give you the power to move.

 Your feet constantly tell your brain where you are in space.
 This is why grounding through the feet can instantly calm the nervous system.